allaaaaan/doy-pal/docs/index.md

 This documentation is maintained alongside the codebase.
 When adding new features:

-1. Update relevant API documentation
+1. **Update API Documentation**: Add new endpoints and examples
-2. Add code examples and usage patterns
+2. **Update Database Schema**: Document any schema changes
-3. Update the database schema if needed
+3. **Add Usage Examples**: Include practical implementation examples
-4. Include troubleshooting information
+4. **Update Component Docs**: Document new UI components and patterns
-5. Update this index if new documentation files are added
+5. **Test Examples**: Ensure all code examples work correctly

 ---

-_Last updated: January 2024 - Reflects the latest AI enhancements and embedding system implementation._
+_Last updated: January 2025 - Reflects the latest v2.0.0 release with template system, AI enhancements, and modern mobile UI._